Ken Steadman: Death

 Steadman died, at age 27, in a dune-buggy accident during the production of the "Desert Storm" episode of the television series Sliders near Victorville, California.

-While filming the episode, Steadman, reprising the role of Cutter, was killed in an accident that occurred between takes.
+While filming the episode, Steadman, who played the role of Cutter, was killed in an accident that occurred between takes.
 He was moving a dune buggy to the next shooting location.
 While he was moving the vehicle, the dune buggy overturned and crushed him, killing him instantly.
 According to Steadman's parents, his death was preventable.